utjperezjm/Github/Tutorial.md

 ![img2](/img/Clone.png)

-* Click on that and then copy the link by clicking on the clipboard icon.
+* Click on that and then copy the link.
 *  Choose a local directory that you want this repository to be added to.
 Change into that directory and clone the URL just copied:

 ```